QUESTION: What are the legislative requirements regarding medical fitness assessment in relation to updating training?

 QUESTION: What is the optimum temperature in the workplace?

-– Pursuant to Section 2 of the Ministry of Health Decree No. 99/2016 Coll. it is necessary to distinguish what season it is, the warm season of the year or cold season of the year.
-Depending on the period of the year and the type of work / inclusion in the class of work according to the nature of activities, it is characterized in Annex no. 1 of the Ministry of Health Decree No. 99/2016 Coll. / is the optimal and permissible operating temperature determined separately for the warm season of the year and the cold period of the year in Annex no. 2 of the Ministry of Health Decree no. 992016 Coll.
+– Pursuant to Section 2 of the Ministry of Health Decree No. 99/2016 Coll. it is necessary to distinguish what season it is, the warm season of the year or the cold season of the year.
+Depending on the period of the year and the type of work/inclusion in the class of work according to the nature of activities, it is characterized in Annex no. 1 of the Ministry of Health Decree No. 99/2016 Coll. / is the optimal and permissible operating temperature determined separately for the warm season of the year and the cold period of the year in Annex no. 2 of the Ministry of Health Decree no. 992016 Coll.
 E.g. administrative worker: according to Annex no. 1 is assigned to work class 1a, ie. the optimum temperatures for the warm season are according to Annex no. 2: 23-27°C and the permissible operating temperature is 20-28°C.

 QUESTION: Does an employee qualify for a break at work at high temperatures in the workplace?

 – Yes, it does.
 Pursuant to the Labor Code and subsequently also in the sense of Annex no. 3 of the Ministry of Health Decree no. 99/2016.
 The annex defines the short-term and long-term acceptable time of work divided by sex, clothing and climatic conditions.
-E.g.: administrative employee in office without air conditioning: according to Annex no. 3 for the acclimatized man according to Table no. 1 in the annex at room temperature of 36 ° C and more must have reduced time.
-The same applies to acclimatized women according to table no. 4 of Annex no. 3 of the Ministry of Health Decree no. 99/2016 Coll.
+E.g.: an administrative employee in office without air conditioning: according to Annex no. 3 for the acclimatized man according to Table no. 1 in the annex at room temperature of 36 ° C and more must-have reduced time.
+The same applies to acclimatized women according to the table no. 4 of Annex no. 3 of the Ministry of Health Decree no. 99/2016 Coll.

 QUESTION: Can a sweetened drink be considered a drinking regimen?

 – Pursuant to Section 7 of the Decree of the Ministry of Health of the Slovak Republic no. 99/2016 Coll. and Annex no. 4 of the Ministry of Health Decree no. 99/2016 Coll. is a drinking regime defined as replenishing a sufficient amount of fluids and minerals lost when working into the body.
-We are talking about water and mineral substitution, so natural water with a mineral content is the most appropriate.
+We are talking about water and mineral substitution, so natural water with mineral content is the most appropriate.
 Any industrially produced replacement is always a compromise.
-Sweetened drink is not a good compromise, because it contains artificial sweeteners and sugar, which does not necessarily suit all employees, we recommend minerals without added sugar and other substances, eg. stimulating- caffeine…
+The sweetened drink is not a good compromise, because it contains artificial sweeteners and sugar, which does not necessarily suit all employees, we recommend minerals without added sugar and other substances, eg. stimulating caffeine…

 QUESTION: Who must have an occupational health service according to the Act of the National Council of the Slovak Republic no. 355/2007 Coll.?